This page serves as a record of the experiments conducted during the development of SODA. This log documents

 Decision: We adopt S+A+T (Semantic+Acoustic+Text) as our token composition, accepting the semantic trade-off for broader capabilities in a unified general-purpose backbone.

-Scaling laws for text LLMs are well-studied (Kaplan et al., Chinchilla, Llama3, DeepSeek), yet no such analysis exists for discrete audio models.
-Since audio tokens are far more granular (~100 tokens/sec with 8-codebook Mimi) compared to text (~3–4 tokens/sec), the optimal allocation between model size and training data may differ significantly.
-We conduct the first scaling law study for discrete audio models to answer:
+Scaling laws for text LLMs are well-studied (Kaplan et al., Chinchilla, Llama3, DeepSeek), yet no such analysis exists for discrete audio models (e.g., codec-based TTS models or any transformer models trained on audio tokens).
+Since audio tokens are typically more granular (~100 tokens/sec with 8-codebook Mimi) compared to text (~3–4 tokens/sec) at a normal speaking rate, the optimal allocation between model size and training data may differ significantly.
+This work conducts the first scaling law study for discrete audio models to answer:

 The three panels below show: (a) validation NLL vs model size N, (b) validation NLL vs training tokens D, and (c) the fitted scaling laws with extrapolation.